Soy Memory Foam Mattresses not Healthy

 The foam industry is very small.
 There are only a handful of companies in the USA making polyurethane foams and memory foam.
 Almost all mattress companies buys from one of these manufacturers or import foam from Europe or China.
 The rest is marketing.

-If you made it this far, well done.
-You’re now a little more equipped when the mattress salespersons says to you “it’s a soy memory foam mattress”.
-If you want a true, natural memory foam mattress check us out.
+If you've made it this far, well done.
+You’re now a little more equipped when the mattress salespersons says to you “it’s a plant based memory foam mattress”.
+If you want the real deal, check out our natural memory foam mattresses.